wea-f/ByePassHub/README.md

 ## ByePassHub | Main Hub
-## If you like this collection, make sure to star it! - Merry Christmas!
+## If you like this collection, make sure to star it! - 170 stars!
 This is a collection of links of proxies, games, exploits, bypasses, AI, movies, and apps.  <br>
 Updates every week, if not daily